binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## XIII.
 Privileges

-The two justifications for protecting otherwise relevant evidence through privilege are (1) to protect socially beneficial relationships and (2) to safeguard the inherent value of privacy as an end unto itself.
+**Rule 501** provides two justifications for protecting otherwise relevant evidence through privilege: (1) to protect socially beneficial relationships and (2) to safeguard the inherent value of privacy as an end unto itself.

-**Rule 501** states that "The common law ... governs a claim of privilege unless any of the following provides otherwise: the United States Constitution; a federal statute; or rules prescribed by the Supreme Court.
-But in a civil case, state law governs privilege regarding a claim or defense for which state law supplies the rule of decision." **Rule 501** thus relegates privileges to common law (state law/federal common law). **Rule 502** governs one aspect of the attorney-client privilege.
+Rule 501 relegates privileges to common law (state law/federal common law).
+Rule 502 governs one aspect of the attorney-client privilege.
 Other rules were drafted but never enacted.

 **Privileges protecting socially beneficial relationships:**
 - {:.indent-2}Attorney-client /  work product for litigation